Anikrp/CSE_465_Neural_Network/README.md

 Through a detailed analysis of the results, we will gain insights into the comparative effectiveness of these two models when dealing with a limited dataset.
-This study contributes to a better understanding of their respective capabilities in image classification tasks with constrained data availability.
+This study contributes to a better understanding of their respective capabilities in image classification tasks with constrained data availability.<br>
 Convolutional Neural Network (CNN) outperforms the Feedforward Neural Network (FFN) in both test accuracy and test loss.
 CNN achieves a higher accuracy (76.00% compared to 51.00% for FFN) and a lower test loss (1.0195 compared to 1.5004 for FFN).
-By comparing the accuracy results of the custom CNN and the Feedforward Network, we aim to draw conclusions that the CNN is better suited for tasks related to image processing and pattern recognition.
+By comparing the accuracy results of the custom CNN and the Feedforward Network, we aim to draw conclusions that the CNN is better suited for tasks related to image processing and pattern recognition.</p>